Immigration detention in the United States: Conditions

-Several cases of abuse in immigration detention centers have been cited by sources including Amnesty International, the ACLU, the Los Angeles Times and the New York Times.
+Several cases of abuse in immigration detention centers have been cited by sources including Amnesty International, the ACLU, the Los Angeles Times and The New York Times.
 In 2009, the Los Angeles Times reported on one such instance of abuse, endured by a detainee named Luiz Enrique Guzman at the private Stewart Detention Center in Lumpkin, Georgia, who stated, "the conditions [were] "terrible"...the center staff frequently violated his civil rights" and that "he was beaten while in detention and placed in segregation because he worked to organize detainees."
 The New York Times reported "recurrent complaints include[ing] frigid temperatures, mildew and meals that leave detainees hungry and willing to clean for $1 a day to pay for commissary food" at the Varick Federal Detention Facility in Manhattan.
-In addition, individuals in immigration detention centers are often placed in custody with violent offenders, even though undocumented immigration is a civil, not criminal, matter.
+In addition, individuals in immigration detention centers are often placed in custody with violent offenders, even though illegal immigration is a civil, not criminal, matter.
 As of January 10, 2010 there have been 107 deaths of immigrants in detention since 2003, when ICE was created.
 ICE has been accused of covering up many of these deaths, like that of Boubacar Bah, an immigrant from Guinea who was placed in isolation for thirteen hours after suffering from a skull fracture and eventually died in custody.
 Another immigrant who died in ICE detention was Hiu Lui Ng, whose fractured spine and cancer had gone undiagnosed.
-In fact, officials at the Donald W. Wyatt Detention Facility in Rhode Island accused him of lying about his situation and denied him medical care.
+In fact, officials at the Donald W. Wyatt Detention Facility in Central Falls, Rhode Island accused him of lying about his situation and denied him medical care.
 Francisco Castaneda was an immigrant detained at a facility in California who was similarly denied care – a biopsy for a penile lesion – and ended up dying from cancer.
-ICE has responded by publicizing a list of deaths from 2003-2013 that have occurred in its detention centers, performing a review of its facilities, and issuing a renewed set of standards to be followed in detention.
+ICE responded by publicizing a list of deaths from 2003-2013 that have occurred in its detention centers, performing a review of its facilities, and issuing a renewed set of standards to be followed in detention.